Songkhla province: Symbols

 The provincial seal shows a conch shell on a Phan (tray) with glass decorations.
 The origin of the conch shell is unclear, but the most widely adopted interpretation is that it was a decoration on the jacket of the Prince of Songkhla.

 The provincial tree is the Sa-dao-thiam (Azadirachta excelsa).
+The brackish fish green scat (Scatophagus argus) is the provincial aquatic life.

 Administrative divisions

 Provincial government

 Songkhla is divided into 16 districts (amphoe), which are further subdivided into 127 subdistricts (tambon) and 987 villages (muban).

-The districts of Chana (Malay: Chenok), Thepa (Malay: Tiba) were detached from Mueang Pattani and transferred to Songkhla during the Thesaphiban reforms around 1900.
+The districts of Chana (Malay: Chenok), Thepha (Malay: Tiba) were detached from Mueang Pattani and transferred to Songkhla during the Thesaphiban reforms around 1900.

 Local government

 As of 26 November 2019 there are: one Songkhla Provincial Administration Organisation (ongkan borihan suan changwat) and 48 municipal (thesaban) areas in the province.
 Songkhla and Hat Yai have city (thesaban nakhon) status.
 Further 11 have town (thesaban mueang) status and there are 35 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 92 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).